dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 ### Null safety

 Dart enforces sound null safety.
-By default, types can't contain a null value unless marked as `nullable`.
+By default, types don't allow a null value unless marked as nullable.
-Dart indicates this with a question mark at the end of the type.
+Dart indicates this with a question mark (`?`) at the end of the type.
 This works like Swift's _optionals_.

 ### Null-aware operators